-The Carl Albert Congressional Research and Studies Center is pleased to offer the Community Scholars program, a public service learning opportunity for the Fall semester.
-Up to 10 undergraduate students from OU will be placed in community-based internships with nonprofit organizations or local government entities in and around Norman and Oklahoma City.
-The Community Scholars program provides a unique learning opportunity for a cohort of undergraduates who will experience first-hand the dynamics of working within community-based organizations.
-The internship experience will be enriched through weekly seminars and briefings with leaders from the nonprofit sector.
+The Carl Albert Congressional Research and Studies Center offers the Community Scholars program, a public service learning opportunity for the Fall semester.
+Up to 10 undergraduate students from OU are placed in community-based internships with nonprofit organizations or local government entities in and around Norman and Oklahoma City.
+The Community Scholars program provides a unique learning opportunity for undergraduate students who experience first-hand the dynamics of working within community-based organizations.
+The internship experience is enriched through weekly seminars and briefings with leaders from the nonprofit sector.

-Each student will be required to work 16 to 20 hours per week at their internship site.
-Students may, at their option, enroll in three additional hours under P SC 3910 section 002 (Government Internship) or other departmental internship courses.
+Each student is required to work 16 to 20 hours per week at their internship site.
+Students may, at their option, enroll in three additional hours under P SC 3910-002 (Government Internship) or other departmental internship courses.
 Community Scholars requirements meet other internship requirements without the commitment of additional work hours or additional in-class time.

 P SC 4023: Community Scholars: A Service-Learning Course (3hrs) Friday Afternoons

 One of the unique aspects of the program will be the opportunity, on a weekly basis, to come together with the other Community Scholars for a seminar that is tailored to the program.
 This academic component will feature information about nonprofit and community leadership in an informal setting.
 Frequent guest speakers from various community-based organizations will join the class.

 There are no separate program fees.
 Students must enroll in P SC 4023; the additional three hours of internship credit are optional.
 Students will be eligible for a $1,000 stipend for completing the internship.